 However, with larger eye bags, attempting to add filler to camouflage it can make the under eye area look more voluminous.
 And will likely make the eye bags appear even larger than prior to treatment.

-Board certified plastic surgeon Dr. Prasad almost always performs under eye bag surgery through the transconjunctival blepharoplasty method.
-The procedure is performed from behind the lower eyelid skin, where the fat that causes eye bags is removed, repositioned, and sculpted.
-It is important to leave some fat behind so the under eye area are not looking hollow.
+Oculofacial plastic surgeon Dr. Prasad almost always performs under eye bag surgery through the transconjunctival blepharoplasty method.
+The procedure is performed from behind the lower eyelid skin, where the fat that causes eye bags is accessed, sculpted, and removed.
+It is important to leave some fat behind so the under eye area does not look hollow.

-Since there is no external incision, there is no chance of a telltale external scar of surgery.
+With transconjunctival blepharoplasty, there is no external incision, so there is no chance of a telltale external scar from surgery.
 This is a more specialized technique when compared to the more common transcutaneous blepharoplasty.
 Transcutaneous method is practiced by most general plastic surgeons and non-eyelid specialist surgeons.
 It does require an external incision to remove and sculpt the fat that causes eye bags.
 Also, it is more prone to complications such as eyelid retraction and ectropion.

 While it doesn’t usually doesn’t occur in Dr. Prasad’s hands, swelling or bruising of the under eye area is commonly seen after injectable filler treatment for eye bags.
 The bruising is temporary, and can last about a week.
 Similarly, recovery from transconjunctival blepharoplasty done under local anesthesia also lasts about a week.
 The difference here is that blepharoplasty to remove eye bags lasts for years, or even permanently.
 While filler treatment will need to be repeated, and recovery from bruising may need to be repeated as well.